jade963/fruit-bowl/README.md

 # fruit-bowl
-A program for managing the fruit on a fruit bowl.
+A program for managing the fruit in a fruit bowl.